nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 <div markdown="span" class="alert alert-success">
-:bulb: The project's status is not case sensitive.
+:bulb: The project's status is not case-sensitive.
 Meaning you may key in
 `not_started` as `NOT_STARTED` or `nOT_sTArtED`.
 </div>